-Activity, Prevailing or Former Uses in the Conservation Area

-The commercial nature of the High Street and to a lesser extent Cambridge Park Road and Woodbine place is one of the principal characteristics of the Conservation Area.
-The mix of retail, commercial, residential and community uses in the Conservation Area is another main characteristic and one established over many centuries.
+11. Activity, Prevailing or Former Uses in the Conservation Area retail, commercial, residential and community uses in the Conservation Area is another main characteristic and one established over many centuries.
 An attractive element of this mix is that the district centre continues to contain many independently owned small businesses, which is increasingly unusual in today's chain dominated high streets.